CodeNameKND14/Hawaii-Climate-Analysis-SQLAlchemy/README.md

 ## Step 2 - Climate App
 - Designed a Flask API based on the developed queries.

-Use FLASK to create your routes.
+Use FLASK to create routes.

 ## Routes